Micro-80 Pinball Machine

 Micro-80 Pinball Machine is a 1980 video game published by Micro-80 Inc. for the TRS-80 16K.
 It was also published as a type-in BASIC listing in the July 1980 issue of SoftSide.

 Contents

-Micro-80 Pinball Machine is a pinball game with multiple scenarios.
+Micro-80 Pinball Machine is a pinball game that makes use of multiple different scenarios.

 Reception

 Jon Mishcon reviewed Micro-80 Pinball Machine in The Space Gamer No. 40.
 Mishcon commented that "Overall, I'd say this is a good buy for kids.
 For the serious video/pinball fan forget it."